techatpark/gurukulams-book/README.md

   # When not specified file structure and weights will be used
   # Deprecated, to be removed in June 2022
   BookMenuBundle = '/menu'

-  # (Optional, default docs) Specify section of content to render as menu
-  # You can also set value to "*" to render all sections to menu
-  BookSection = 'docs'

   # Set source repository location.
   # Used for 'Last Modified' and 'Edit this page' links.